FStarLang/FStar/contrib/CoreCrypto/INSTALL.md

 * If you already use [Cygwin](http://cygwin.com/), make sure it's the the 64-bit version.
 * Use the latest [Windows installer with OPAM](https://protz.github.io/ocaml-installer/).
 This document was most recently updated when *Installer for 64-bit OCaml 4.02.3 + OPAM* was presented as the latest version.
+* The OCAML installer for Windows is **not** compatible with "Bash on Windows", a.k.a. the native ELF binary from Ubuntu that runs through the Linux syscall emulation on Windows.
+Uninstall it.
+(OPAM will try to fork off the wrong `bash` when running commands found in `opam.install` files, and you'll get a cryptic `  E r r o r :   0 x 8 0 0 7 0 0 5 7` message.)

 ```
 opam init